seansovine/rust_clz_xml/README.md

 and restoring database dumps as checkpoints when updating the collection data.
 More details are [here](dbutil/README.md).

+I've implemented a basic Rust gRPC service, in `parser_grpc`, that parses a CLZ XML file and streams information about the records it finds back to the caller.
+Soon I will connect this to the TUI.

 ## Bubbletea TUI

 We've added a Golang TUI using the